ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## When is a separate boot node needed?

-Usually the boot node role combined with a master node.
+We recommend that a separate boot node be used for convenience reasons.
+This is particularly true for scenarios where the ICP cluster is isolated from access to the public Internet.
+When the number of deployed VMs is to be minimized, the master node can be used as the boot server.

-A separate boot node is appropriate if the nodes in the cluster are not permitted to have direct access to the Internet.
+A separate boot node is appropriate if the nodes in the cluster are not permitted to have direct access to the public Internet.
 A separate boot node that has access to the Internet and to the ICP cluster nodes can serve as an intermediate staging node for getting content from the Internet to the ICP cluster nodes.

 The resources needed for a boot node are something on the order of 2 vCPU, 8 GB memory, 250 GB disk.